nationalarchives/tna-cloud-prototype/README.md

 The National Archives Cloud plugin for WordPress

+Renders a static HTML version of the WordPress Multisite

 ## 1.0 Development setup: WordPress nested Multisite

 ### 1.1 Create host for WordPress in MAMP Pro